banner

 Right and wrong ways of walking?

-Six-legged animals are extremely abundant on earth: insects!
-With that fact in mind, you would expect that much would be known about how they walk, and that is indeed the case.
-There are no large six-legged animal on Earth though, and when designers or writers have to make any up for a film or illustration they seem to forget that you do not have to come up with any brand new design. as the solution is right there.
-The most common insect gait is the tripod, explained below, but also shown here.
-As you can see, it is easy: each tripod consists of a front and hind leg on one side and a middle leg on the other side.
+Six-legged walking may wll be the most common walking arangement on Earth, as insects have six legs.
+Their locomotion is therefore quite well known.
+There are no large six-legged animal on Earth though.
+When creatre designers or animators have to produce large six-legged animals for a film, they never seem to think of insects though.
+Anyway, the most common insect gait is the 'tripod gait', or 'double tripod', explained below, but also shown here.
+As you can see, it is a straightforward gait.
+A tripod here consists of a front and hind leg on one side and a middle leg on the other side.

-With that in mind, you would think that people working on the film Avatar would take a good look at insects but they did not.
-Pity.
-Instead, they chose the odd solution of coupling the front and middle leg on each side to move in unison.
+So what do designers come up with when they either do not look at insects or are told to make their creatures look like quadrupeds?
+They tend to couple the front and middle leg on each side and have them move in unison.
 These legs are also placed close together.
 In effect, the gait is then that of a quadruped, as shown in this model (here, a trot).
-I wrote more in a blog post on just that subject.
-I still think it is a pity, because there is so much more you can do with six legs, as explained below ('if only they had asked me, etc...').
+I wrote more about this in a blog post on just that subject.
+I still think it is a pity, because there is so much more you can do with six legs, as explained below.

 wallow walk